BasedAtlas/BasedAtlas.github.io/_posts/2017-12-01-first-test.md

 ---

-Studio feel. is the best lower-tier studio as of right now. from Teen Romantic Comedy SNAFU TOO and Tsuki ga Kirei.
+Studio feel. is the best lower-tier studio as of right now.
+With 2 8.00+ Titles, My Teen Romantic Comedy SNAFU TOO and Tsuki ga Kirei, their future is looking great.